Abbeville Public Records Directory

 Elections & Voter Records

-Abbeville voters are served by the Lafayette County Circuit Clerk's Office, which administers elections for the county.
-The office is located at 300 North Lamar Boulevard, Oxford, MS 38655, and can be reached at (662) 234-2131.
-The Circuit Clerk maintains voter registration records, processes absentee ballot applications, and oversees polling place operations throughout Lafayette County.
-Mississippi voters can register to vote online through the Mississippi Online Voter Registration system at www.ms.gov/sos/voter_registration, or by submitting a paper voter registration application available at the Circuit Clerk's office, public libraries, and various state agencies.
-The voter registration deadline in Mississippi is 30 days before any election.
-Voters must provide a valid Mississippi driver's license or ID card number, or the last four digits of their Social Security number.
-Since Abbeville is unincorporated and has no municipal government, residents do not vote in city elections; instead, they participate in Lafayette County elections for Board of Supervisors, county officers, and countywide ballot measures, as well as state and federal elections.
-Lafayette County Board of Supervisors elections occur in party primaries in August and general elections in November of odd-numbered years following redistricting; the next county elections will be in 2027.
-To find their assigned polling place, Abbeville residents can use the Mississippi Secretary of State's polling place lookup tool at www.sos.ms.gov or contact the Circuit Clerk's office.
-In Mississippi, voter registration lists are public records available for inspection and purchase for political purposes, and campaign finance reports for state and county candidates are filed with the Mississippi Secretary of State and are searchable online.
-Precinct-level election results are public and posted by the Circuit Clerk after certification.
-In the November 2024 presidential election, Lafayette County reported robust voter turnout reflecting both the university population and engaged rural voters, with approximately 60-65% turnout among registered voters.
-For the November 3, 2026 general election, Abbeville and Lafayette County voters will decide races that may include U.S. House of Representatives for Mississippi's 1st Congressional District, Mississippi state legislature seats (State Senate District and State House District covering Lafayette County), and Lafayette County offices such as Sheriff, Tax Assessor, Circuit Clerk, Chancery Clerk, and Board of Supervisors seats depending on the election cycle.
-Mississippi holds statewide elections for Governor, Lieutenant Governor, and other state offices in odd-numbered years (2027 next), so the 2026 ballot will focus primarily on federal legislative races and county positions.
-Absentee voting in Mississippi is available for voters who meet specific criteria including age 65 or older, temporary or permanent physical disability, being a parent or caretaker of a dependent with a disability, being required to be away from the county on Election Day, required to work on Election Day during all polling hours, or students and their spouses living away from home.
-Absentee ballot applications must be requested from and returned to the Circuit Clerk's office; the application deadline is typically the Saturday before Election Day for mail-in absentee ballots.
-Mississippi does not offer universal no-excuse absentee voting or early voting; voters must qualify under statutory reasons.
+Mississippi voters can register online through the Mississippi Online Voter Registration system at www.ms.gov/sos/voter_registration, or submit paper applications available at the Circuit Clerk's office, public libraries, and state agencies.
+Registration must be completed 30 days before any election, with applicants providing a valid Mississippi driver's license or ID card number, or the last four digits of their Social Security number.
+County Board of Supervisors elections take place during party primaries in August and general elections in November of odd-numbered years following redistricting, with the next county elections scheduled for 2027.
+Residents can locate their assigned polling place using the Mississippi Secretary of State's lookup tool at www.sos.ms.gov or by contacting the Circuit Clerk.
+Voter registration lists in Mississippi are public records available for inspection and purchase for political purposes, while campaign finance reports for state and county candidates are filed with the Mississippi Secretary of State and searchable online.
+Precinct-level results become public after the Circuit Clerk certifies them.
+During the November 2024 presidential election, Lafayette County saw turnout of approximately 60-65% among registered voters, reflecting both the university population and engaged rural residents.
+For the November 3, 2026 general election, local voters will decide races potentially including U.S. House of Representatives for Mississippi's 1st Congressional District, Mississippi state legislature seats covering Lafayette County, and county offices such as Sheriff, Tax Assessor, Circuit Clerk, Chancery Clerk, and Board of Supervisors depending on the cycle.
+Since Mississippi holds statewide elections for Governor, Lieutenant Governor, and other state offices in odd-numbered years (next in 2027), the 2026 ballot will focus primarily on federal legislative races and county positions.
+Absentee voting requires meeting specific criteria: being 65 or older, having a temporary or permanent physical disability, serving as parent or caretaker of a dependent with a disability, being required to leave the county on Election Day, working during all polling hours on Election Day, or being a student or student's spouse living away from home.
+Absentee ballot applications must be requested from and returned to the Circuit Clerk's office, with the application deadline typically falling on the Saturday before Election Day for mail-in ballots.
+Mississippi doesn't offer universal no-excuse absentee voting or early voting; voters must qualify under statutory reasons.
 All absentee ballots require notarization or witness signatures.

 Frequently Asked Questions